Global stocks rise, dollar mixed after recent U.S. data

 Bond investors, as often is the case, were a bit more skeptical about the economic outlook.

-"We have not been trading particularly well in the face of soft data prior to today," said David Ader, an interest rate strategist at CRT Capital.
+"We have not been trading particularly well in the face of soft data prior to today," said David Ader, an interest rate strategist at CRT Capital in Stamford, Connecticut.

 "We know the data is weather impacted, and it will continue to be weather impacted for many weeks, so I do not think they will be able to sell off much in the wake of all that data."